 I have a lot more exploring to do in these three regions, which is why you're seeing them bunched here together in one category.
 Stops in the modern and ancient capitals of China live here, as do stories on Pacific islands in the middle of nowhere and Puerto Rico (before it was ravaged by hurricanes Irma and Maria in 2017).

-Instead of regaling you with tales of the riveting hours I spent in airports in Zürich, Switzerland, and Frankfurt, Germany — the entire extent of my European experience thus far — I thought I'd get in touch with someone who actually has something to say about the continent.
-Here you'll find an interview with a good friend of mine who is studying to become a priest in Rome.
-As for me, Iceland is on the horizon this October.
+Instead of regaling you with tales of the riveting hours I spent in airports in Switzerland and Germany — the extent of my European experience thus far — or spinning fabricated tales of African safaris I have yet to take, here you’ll find my interview with a friend who actually has something to say about Europe, as well as some bucket list destinations in southern Africa.
+I don’t have any plans to visit Africa in the near future, but Iceland is on the horizon this October.

 As my home state, I have quite a bit to say about the place.
 Grand Rapids, Detroit, Traverse City, Copper Harbor, Leland — they're all here, and then some.
 That photo right over there?
 The wharf in Fishtown.
 No idea what that is?
 There's a "Check It Out" button right below these words for a reason, you know.